 What is needed to actually, scientifically debunk this claim?
 You need to gather a group of, say 100 women, and have half use a jade egg, and the other half use, say, a stone egg of the same weight.
 You would not let the women or the researcher know which egg they are using and then measure their sexual energy at some later date.
 If there is no difference, then, and only then, can you claim to have successfully debunked the jade egg.

-Did Tim Caulfield do any of these rigorous studies?
-Did Tim Caulfield carefully monitor a group of women who purchased the egg over several years and ask them if their sexual energy increased?
-Did Tim Caulfield perform a survey of jade egg users and compare them to a control group of women matched for age and see if there is any difference in sexual energy?
+Did someone do any of these rigorous studies?
+Did someone carefully monitor a group of women who purchased the egg over several years and ask them if their sexual energy increased?
+Did someone perform a survey of jade egg users and compare them to a control group of women matched for age and see if there is any difference in sexual energy?
 Hardly.
 These studies actually take time and money.
-Tim Caulfield has done nothing of the kind.
-He values his own opinion as scientific and other’s opinion as just bunk, which allows him to denigrate others who are making some claim they disagree with.
-He is doing exactly the same thing as Goop.
-Making unsubstantiated claims.
-That’s hypocrisy.
-I have nothing against Tim Caulfield, who I’m sure is a nice guy, I just hate intellectual hypocrisy.
+Instead, “debunkers” are doing exactly the same thing as Goop.
+Making unsubstantiated claims and performing intellectual hypocrisy.